Vankata97/SoftUni/README.md

 # SoftUni
-Exercise and Exams from Softunifffffff
+Exercise and Exams from Softuni
-35353535